 Coordinates in the TIGER/Line files have six implied decimal places, but the positional accuracy of these coordinates is not as great as the six decimal places suggest.
 The positional accuracy varies with the source materials used, but generally the information is no better than the established National Map Accuracy standards for 1:100,000-scale maps from the U.S. Geological Survey (Census Bureau 2003)

-Registered Penn State students should return now to Canvas to take a self-assessment quiz about the Geometric Primitives.
+Registered Penn State students should return now take the self-assessment quiz about the Geometric Primitives.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.